GDMarco/NuPropa/README.md

        width="300">
 </p>

-# `νpropa`
+# The `νpropa` plug-in

-Plugin to the CRPropa code to implement the propagation of highly energetic neutrinos through photon and neutrino backgrounds, e.g. the cosmic microwave and neutrino backgrounds.
+It is an extension of the CRPropa code to implement the propagation of highly energetic neutrinos through photon and neutrino backgrounds, e.g. the cosmic microwave and neutrino backgrounds.
 The production of the secondaries of interaction is treated.

 (data/ folder contains the interaction rates employed in the interaction modules.
 Its position has to be sync in the code.)